 Following this course, the motivated student will be well prepared for the Chemistry CLEP test, and/or a future AP Chemistry course.

 The qualified student will spend 5-7 hours per week on this class.
-Each week, students will have a pre-recorded video lecture with concept questions to watch and answer, readings and problem solving in the textbook, electronic review questions and scanned worksheets to submit.
-Module tests occur every two weeks, while labs are sprinkled throughout the course.
-A final exam will be required at the end of the year and there will be optional CLEP practice after the course closes for those students interested in taking the tests.
+Each week, students will have pre-recorded video lectures with concept questions to watch and answer, readings and problem solving in the textbook, electronic review questions, and scanned worksheets to submit.
+Chapter tests occur every two to three weeks, while labs are sprinkled throughout the course.
+There will be optional CLEP practice after the course closes for those students interested in taking the tests.

 Live class sessions will be held weekly to reinforce concepts learned that week and to practice answering questions together.
 Submitted worksheets will be due after class time to allow students to ask questions before turning in those assignments.